 If you need help with taxation issues while in Finland, the American Citizen's Services Unit at the American Embassy in Helsinki assists people with passport renewal, registration, Reports of Birth for children born in Finland to American citizens, voter registration, income tax forms, notary services, and emergency services.
 On occasion, the Embassy also has a tax consultant information session.

 Your grant in Finland is paid for by Fulbright Finland, from an account in Finland.
-(The Specialist program grantees, the Distinguished Fulbright Awards in Teaching program grantees and Fulbright-EDUFI Fellows program grantees are the exceptions to the rule).
-The "Grant Authorization" document, sent to you for grant acceptance, can be used for the American tax authorities, if needed.
+(The Specialist program grantees, the Distinguished Fulbright Awards in Teaching program grantees, and Fulbright-EDUFI Fellows program grantees are the exceptions to the rule).
+If needed, the "Grant Authorization" document which was sent to you for grant acceptance can be used for the American tax authorities.
 The Fulbright Finland Foundation does not inform the American authorities of the grants.